Lingyin00/bachelor-thesis/README.md

 ## Theorems

 - AbelianSimpleG (from exercise 3.4.1): without the premises that _G_ is *finite*.
-- HallGroup (from exercise 3.3.10): concerning the definitions of _Hall Group_ and orders
+- HallSubgroup (from exercise 3.3.10): concerning the definitions of _Hall Subgroup_ and orders
 - CauchyAbelian : the abelian group version of Cauchy's theorem
 - to be continued...